 Using the result from Equation (1), it is possible to optimize the performance of SFB given a priori information about its operating environment.
 Suppose the number of simultaneously active non-responsive flows can be estimated (M) and the amount of memory available for use in the SFB algorithm is fixed (C).
-Then, by minimizing the probability function in Equation (1) with the additional boundary condition that $L \times N = C$ , SFB can be tuned for optimal performance.
+Then, by minimizing the probability function in Equation (1) with the additional boundary condition that $L \times N = C$, SFB can be tuned for optimal performance.
 To demonstrate this, the probability for misclassification across a variety of settings is evaluated.
-Figure 17(a) shows the probability of misclassifying a flow when the total number of bins is fixed at 90.
-Figure 17(b) shows the same probability function when the total number of bins is fixed at 900.
-In these figures, the number of levels used in SFB along with the number of non-responsive flows are varied.
-As the figures show, when the number of non-responsive flows is small compared to the number of bins, the use of multiple levels keeps the probability of misclassification extremely low.
-However, as the number of non-responsive flows increases past half the number of bins present, the single level SFB queue affords the smallest probability of misclassification.
+Figure 17 shows the probability of misclassifying a flow when the total number of bins is fixed at 900.
+In this figures, the number of levels used in SFB along with the number of non-responsive flows are varied.
+As the figures show, when the number of nonresponsive flows is small compared to the number of bins, the use of multiple levels keeps the probability of misclassification extremely low.
+However, as the number of nonresponsive flows increases past half the number of bins present, the single level SFB queue affords the smallest probability of misclassification.
 This is due to the fact that when the bins are distributed across multiple levels, each non-responsive flow pollutes a larger number of bins.
 For example, using a single level SFB queue with 90 bins, a single non-responsive flow pollutes only one bin.
-Using a two-level SFB queue with each level containing 45 bins, the number of effective bins is $45 \times 45$ (2025).
+Using a two-level SFB queue with each level containing 45 bins, the number of effective bins is 45×45 (2025).
 However, a single non-responsive flow pollutes two bins (one per level).
 Thus, the advantage gained by the two-level SFB queue is lost when additional non-responsive flows are added, as a larger fraction of bins become polluted compared to the single-level situation.